Darkle/MarkSearch/README.md

 Add info about choosing the search type (instant or non instant)

+Make a note that the extension should work ok with google search pages that have RTL languages

 ### Help

 ##### Setting Up The MarkSearch Browser Extension